 After dark: The island’s longest-established tourist attraction, Shanklin Chine celebrates its bicentenary in 2017.
 Carved by nature over thousands of years, this striking tree-lined gorge extends from Shanklin Old Village to the beach far below.
 Many well-known Brits including Jane Austen, John Keats and Charles Dickens have visited this picturesque spot.
 The attraction’s 200th anniversary will be marked by a number of special events.

 Epic Island Walk: With its 60 miles of dramatic Heritage Coastline, plus hundreds of miles of well-maintained and signposted footpaths, the Isle of Wight is paradise for walkers.
-It’s also home to one of Britain’s biggest walking festivals, the Isle Of Wight Walking Festival.
+It’s also home to one of Britain’s biggest walking festivals.
 Held annually in May, there are guided walks and self-guided trails, with options including routes that follow in the footsteps of famous people with connections to the island, ranging from Alfred Lord Tennyson to Jimi Hendrix.
 As well as festival information, the Visitor Information Centre in Newport can provide maps of walking trails that can be enjoyed at any time.
 Should you prefer pedal power, the visitor centre is also a place to hire electric bikes.

 Michelin-rated Food: Built in 1832, The Royal Hotel in Ventnor is one of the island’s oldest hotels, and shares the rare privilege of being one of only 30 establishments to be listed in every Michelin Guide since it was first published in 1911.
 With sub-tropical plants and stunning views across the English Channel towards France, its Riviera Terrace is an idyllic spot for al fresco lunch or afternoon tea.
 A gourmet option in the pretty village of Seaview, the Seaview Hotel Restaurant focuses on fresh local produce, and has been awarded a Michelin Bib Gourmand for creative, affordable food for two years running.